hybriddap/Instagram_Poster/README.md

 6. Enjoy!

 Important Notes:
--You must have a developer account with Meta
+1. You must have a developer account with Meta
--You must have a business account on Instagram
+2. You must have a business account on Instagram
--You must have a facebook page linked to that business account (this will help you retrieve your instagram user id) -You must have an API app running on Meta and it must have the correct permissions -You must have an account with Imgur & have an API app running with it
+3. You must have a facebook page linked to that business account (this will help you retrieve your instagram user id)
+4. You must have an API app running on Meta and it must have the correct permissions
+5. You must have an account with Imgur & have an API app running with it